realworldocaml/book/book/testing.md

 to express your tests in terms of simple, concrete scenarios. *Expect tests* are a great way of doing just that.

-### Mechanics
+### Basic mechanics

-The basic idea of an expect test is simple: an expect test involves a single source file that specifies both the code you're going to execute, and the expected output of that code.
-Upon running an expect test, any discrpeancy between the expected output and what was actually generated is reported, and we can *promote* that output to be the actual source of the test if it looks right ot us.
+An expect test involves a single source file that specifies both the code to be executed and the expected output.
+Upon running an expect test, any discrepancy between the expected output and what was actually generated is reported, and, if the new output looks correct, we can *promote* it to be the expected output by adjusting the source accordingly.

 Here's a simple example of a test written in this style.
 Note that the test generates output, but that output isn't captured in the